 Capital gains on assets other than shares and securities - Capital gains derived from the transfer of short-term assets are taxed at normal rates.

 Long-term capital gains are gains on assets that have been held for more than three years.
 Long-term capital gains are exempt from tax in certain cases if the gains are reinvested within a prescribed time period.

-Capital gains on shares and securities listed on a stock exchange in India - Long-term capital gains (gains derived from listed securities held longer than one year) derived from the transfer of equity shares or units of an equity-oriented fund listed on a recognised stock exchange in India are exempt from tax if Securities Transaction Tax (STT) is paid on such transaction.
-Effective from 1 April 2017, long-term gains on equity shares acquired on or after 1 October 2004 are exempt only if STT is paid at the time of transfer and the time of acquisition of such shares, subject to certain exceptions.
+Capital gains on shares and securities listed on a stock exchange in India - Long-term capital gains (gains derived from listed securities held longer than one year) derived in excess of INR 100,000 from the transfer of equity shares or units of an equity-oriented fund listed on a recognized stock exchange in India or units of a business trust in India, on which Securities Transaction Tax (STT) has been paid at the time of transfer and acquisition, are taxed at a rate of 10% (plus surcharge [if applicable] and health and education cess).
+However, the requirement of STT paid at the time of acquisition of equity shares applies only to shares acquired on or after 1 October 2004.
+In addition, for equity shares or units acquired before 1 February 2018, gains earned are grandfathered as per the prescribed mechanism.

 Short-term capital gains derived from the transfer of equity shares or units of equity-oriented funds on a recognised stock exchange in India are taxable at a reduced rate of 15% (plus education cess) if STT is payable on such transaction.

 In calculating long-term capital gains, the cost of assets may be adjusted for inflation.
 For assets held on or before 1 April 2001, the market value on 1 April 2001 may be substituted for cost in calculating gains, with certain exceptions.